-You can instantly add the ‘wow factor’ to your garden with the use of numerous materials throughout the space.
-What’s more, this gives you the chance to make use of sustainable materials that would otherwise be discarded.
-Broken tiles and slabs could be turned into crazy paving; corrugated metal could be utilised for building fencing and sheds and a wooden panel could be transformed into a climbing wall for the kids to enjoy.
+You can instantly add the ‘wow factor’ to your garden using numerous materials throughout the space.
+What’s more, this gives you the chance to use sustainable materials that would otherwise be discarded.
+Broken tiles and slabs could be turned into crazy paving or unused asphalt may be used for paving; corrugated metal could be utilised for building fencing and sheds and a wooden panel could be transformed into a climbing wall for the kids to enjoy.
 Consider the vast selection of ways materials could be used to add visual interest and practicality to your space.

 Whether you choose to spend evenings sitting in your garden or simply admire it through the window, adding lighting can instantly transform a dark and unwelcoming space into a bright and attractive extension of the home for all-year-round use.
-During the summer months, solar panelled lamps are suitable for brightening up flower beds and patio areas, while fairy lights hanging overhead, or decorating trees adds a cosy yet magical feel to your garden.
+During the summer months, solar-panelled lamps are suitable for brightening up flower beds and patio areas, while fairy lights hanging overhead or decorating trees add a cosy yet magical feel to your garden.

 Upcycle old furniture

 If you have old furniture knocking around that is no longer being used and considering throwing it out, think about how you may creatively use it within your garden design.
-A key trend of 2021 is to give tired furniture such as dressing tables and sinks a whole new lease of life with a lick of paint and using drawers and shelves as planters.
+A key trend is to give tired furniture such as dressing tables and sinks a whole new lease of life with a lick of paint and use drawers and shelves as planters.

 If you really want to impress, have the ultimate entertainment space and potentially add value to your home then why not go all out and build a garden bar?
 These buildings look absolutely amazing and can really turn an area of your garden into the ultimate socialising area.